v2denny/webotsRLnav/README.md

 4. decreased new location reward so the bot doesnt prioritize exploration over exploitation
 5. noticed that bot went straight to the target but chose to hang out for a bit close to it before finishing the episode: increase time penalty from 0.5 to 1 to make each step "more expensive"; added a decreasing reward gradient when very close to the target (< 0.2m) so the bot gets less marginal benefit from hovering extremely close vs. just reaching the target; stricter "same spot" penalty that reduced the threshold from 10 steps to 5 steps, increased the penalty from -2.5 to -5.0 so it makes "hanging around" the target much more costly; added a more sophisticated proximity reward structure that gives diminishing returns when extremely close.
 6. sometimes the robot just does left-right when facing a wall as if it was 'locked': reward robot if he keeps rotating in just one direction when stuck facing a wall
 7. robot still prioritizes hovering near target over finishing episode: increased target reward;
+8. robot gets stuck on corners/long walls: reduced angle reward overall and when corner is detected; increased exploration reward; reward for turning in same direction if close to wall is detected

 ## some env changes (had to retrain everything):
 1. sometimes didnt detect collisions and keps running the episode: added collision chech before actions; improved collision detection